ionify/ionify/info/story.md

        , "responds"      : "with this"
        , "evaluated"     : "JSON"
        , "passed as a"   : "JavaScript Object"
-       , "to a possibly" : "missing on() method"
+       , "to a possibly" : "missing on() function"
       });

 Load ("http://some.static.remo.te/jsonp");